Konstantinos Papageorgiou

 Particulars

-I lecture on the MSc in Applied Developmental Psychology, I coordinate the Dissertations Module and I supervise BSc, MSc, PhD, and Post-Graduate students’ research.
-Furthermore, I have served as Staff Representative in the Management Board, Advisor of International Studies, Senior Tutor and a member of the School's Research Committee, Postgraduate Committee and Internalisation Committee.
-Currently, I am the Green Champion and the designated person responsible for the storage of Human Tissue in the School.
+I lecture on the MSc in Applied Developmental Psychology and I coordinate the Dissertations Module on the same course.
+I supervise MSc, PhD, and PDRAs research.
+Furthermore, I have served as Staff Representative in the Management Board, Advisor of International Studies, Senior Tutor, a member of the School's Research Committee, Postgraduate Committee and Internalisation Committee, Green Champion and as Programme Director of the MSc in Applied Developmental Psychology.
+Currently, I am the Reputation and Rankings Champion in the School of Psychology.

-I am the Director of the InteRRaCt Lab and a member of the International Society for the Study of Individual Differences, a member of the Society of Personality and Social Psychology and member of the Editorial Board in the Journal Personality and Individual Differences, Acta Psychologica, and Frontiers in Applied Mathematics and Statistics, and Frontiers in Psychology.
+I am the Director of the InteRRaCt Lab and a member of the International Society for the Study of Individual Differences, a member of the Society of Personality and Social Psychology and Associate Editor for Special Issue in the jounral Personality and Individual Differences.

 In January 2022, I was invited to become a Member and an Advocate of the European Association for Personality Psychology (EAPP) for the UK and Ireland.